-Important: Answer all items on the Form 5500 with respect to the plan year, unless otherwise explicitly stated in the item-by-item instructions or on the form itself.
+Important: Answer all questions on the Form 5500 with respect to the plan year, unless otherwise explicitly stated in the line-by-line instructions or on the form itself.
 Therefore, your responses usually apply to the year entered or printed at the top of the first page of the form.
 "Yes" or "No" questions must be marked either "Yes" or "No," but not both.
-"N/A" cannot be used to respond to a "Yes" or "No" question that is required to be answered by the filer as specified on page 5 under Items To Complete On Form 5500.
+"N/A" cannot be used to respond to a "Yes" or "No" question that is required to be answered by the filer as specified on page 5 under Lines To Complete On Form 5500.